marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 in this case we define the file location path in quotes, either single or double, following by the column name if required.
 If the column name is 'Areas' you just need to write the file path.
 To avoid problems in Windows OS do not use single backslashes to define the filepath but forward slashes (e.g. "C:/yourfilelocation.../nameofthefile.txt") or double backslashes.

-In the case that the user extracted and stored the areas of the grains in a different form from the one proposed here, this is either in a txt or csv file but without a spreadsheet-like form (Fig. 4), there is a Python/Numpy built-in method named ```np.genfromtxt()``` that can be used to load any text data (txt or csv) into a variable in a similar way.
+In the case that the user extracted and stored the areas of the grains in a different form from the one proposed here, this is either in a txt or csv file but without a spreadsheet-like form (Fig. 4), there is a Python/Numpy built-in method named ```np.genfromtxt()``` that can be used to load text data in txt or csv into a variable in a similar way.
 For example:

 ```python
 >>> areas = np.genfromtxt('C:/yourFileLocation/nameOfTheFile.txt')
 ```
-or if you need to skip the first or any other number of lines because there is text or complementary information, then use the *skip_header* parameter:
+In case you need to skip the first or any other number of lines because there is text or complementary information, then use the *skip_header* parameter as follows:

 ```python
 >>> areas = np.genfromtxt('C:/yourFileLocation/nameOfTheFile.txt', skip_header=1)
 ```
 In this example, ```skip_header=1``` means that the first line in the txt file will be ignored.
-You can define any number of lines to ignore.

 <img src="https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/notebook.png" width="300">